autowarefoundation/autoware.universe/docs/SimulationTutorial.md

 ### Simulate dummy obstacles

 - Set obstacles' position by using `2D Dummy Pedestrian` or `2D Dummy Car` in rviz.
-  - Shorcut keys `l` and `k` are assigned respectively.
+  - Shortcut keys `l` and `k` are assigned respectively.
-  - Can adjust obstacles' infomation including velocity, position/orientation error and etc, via `Tool Properties` in rviz.
+  - Can adjust obstacles' information including velocity, position/orientation error and etc, via `Tool Properties` in rviz.
-  - Can delete all the objects by using `Delte All Objects` in rviz.
+  - Can delete all the objects by using `Delete All Objects` in rviz.
     ![dummy](https://user-images.githubusercontent.com/10920881/79742437-c9cb2980-833d-11ea-8ad7-7c3ed1a96540.png)

 ### Simulate parking maneuver